casanet/casanet-server/backend/README.md

 1. In Linux OS, make sure `net-tools` installed.
 1. Install Node.js on the machine.
 1. Navigate in a command line to `$/casanet-server/backend` and press `npm ci`.
+1. Run `npm run build` command.

+If you wish to access the dashboard using the local network, build the frontend too.
+1. Navigate in a command line to `$/casanet-server/frontend` and press `npm ci`.
+1. Run `npm run build:internal` command.

 1. Press `node dist/index.js` to run the server.

 Then open the browser in `http://127.0.0.1`.